carboneio/tiny-storage-client/README.md

-# High available Node Client for OpenStack Switf Object Storage
+# Tiny client for distributed S3/Swift storages

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/carboneio/high-availability-object-storage?style=for-the-badge)
 [![Documentation](https://img.shields.io/badge/documentation-yes-brightgreen.svg?style=for-the-badge)](#api-usage)

-> High availability, Performances, and Simplicity are the main focus of this tiny Node SDK to request the OpenStack Object Storage API.
-It was initially made to request the OVHCloud Object storage, but it can be used for any OpenStack Object Storage.
+> High availability, Performances, and Simplicity are the main focus of this tiny Node client to request AWS S3 API or the OpenStack Swift Object Storage API.
+It was initially made to request OVHCloud, but it can be used for any Server/Cloud provider.

 ## Highlights
 * 🦄 **Simple to use** - Only 5 methods: `uploadFile`, `deleteFile`, `listFiles`, `downloadFile` and `request` for custom requests.
+* 🚀 **Performances and small** - Only 2 dependencies `simple-get` for HTTP requests and `aws4` for signing requests for S3.
-* 🌎 **High availability** - Initiate the SDK with a list of object storages credentials, and the SDK will switch storage if something goes wrong (Server/DNS not responding, timeout, error 500, too many redirection, authentication error, and more...).
+* 🌎 **High availability** - Initiate the SDK with a list of storages credentials, and the SDK will switch storage if something goes wrong (Server/DNS not responding, timeout, error 500, too many redirection, authentication error, and more...).
 * ✨ **Reconnect automatically** - If a request fails due to an authentication token expiration, the SDK fetches a new authentication token and retry the initial request with it.
-* 🚀 **Performances** - Less than 500 lines of code with only 2 dependencies `simple-get` and `debug`.
 * ✅ **100% tested** - Battle-tested against hundreds of GBs of file uploads & downloads

 ## Install